gangyi89/deploy-linode-operator/README.md

 - Current design assumes a 1:1 relationship between a Cluster and a Firewall instance.
 - It currently has no awareness of node pools and will treat all nodes the same.

-_Note: Linode automatically removes a node from the firewall list when the node is deleted, hence the operator simply verifies and log the delete activity._
+*Note: Linode automatically removes a node from the firewall list when the node is deleted, hence the operator simply verifies and logs the delete activity.*

 ### Can I provision the operator as 2 replicas instead of the default single replica instance?